 In May of 2020, the sage-grouse got a lifeline.
 The U.S. District Court of Montana sided with Earthjustice and conservationists, invalidating the government’s decision to disregard the 2015 plan.
 The court also nullified hundreds of the administration’s illegal oil and gas leases, bringing more than 330,000 acres back under protection.
 And in March of this year, the Montana court invalidated hundreds of additional leases that were sold illegally in the grouse’s protected habitat.

 The battle to protect the sage-grouse isn’t done.
 Earthjustice and its clients are asking the Montana court to invalidate hundreds of additional leases sold illegally in the grouse’s protected habitat.
 And, since the Trump administration has appealed the May 2020 ruling, Freeman will be back in court in 2021 to prove that protecting the sagebrush sea and its feathered icon, not oil and gas developers, is in the nation’s best interest.

 For now, the win is a solid refusal by the courts to allow the U.S. government to turn its back on the greater sage-grouse.
 Across the steppe, thousands of synchronized pops, like champagne corks or a garish bird looking for love, will mark the victory this spring.

 Earthjustice’s Rocky Mountain Office protects the region’s public lands and unique wildlife, challenges reckless oil and gas development and off-road vehicle use, and safeguards precious water resources.
 Learn more.

-Michael Freeman, a staff attorney in the Rocky Mountain Office, joined Earthjustice in 2008.
+Michael Freeman, a senior attorney in the Rocky Mountain Office, joined Earthjustice in 2008.
 His practice focuses on protecting public lands and communities in the Rocky Mountain West from the harmful impacts of oil and gas development, and on promoting clean energy alternatives.